Nexfinity/CakeyBot-Wiki/en/feature/achievements.md

 >
 > **Exception:** "Reach level X" and "Reach an economy balance of X" achievements are unlocked as soon as a user's level or balance reaches **or passes** the required amount, since a single change can skip past several thresholds at once (e.g. a large XP grant/Double XP Day, or a big economy payout from `/eco monthly`, a shop sale, etc.).
 Every threshold a user has reached will unlock, not just the highest one.
 {.is-info}

-> Balance achievements are re-checked every time a user's balance changes from any economy action - working, gambling, claiming daily/weekly/monthly rewards, being paid, robbing or being robbed, shop purchases, and so on.
-There's no separate command to trigger the check.
-{.is-info}

-> **Note:** You can not swap progress based achievements into CUSTOM / MANUAL achievements _after_ they have been created. (or vice-versa)
-{.is-warning}

-> The progression target (e.g. the "X" in "Send X messages") is capped at **1,000,000**.
-{.is-info}

 # Related Commands
 Usage Key: `<required>` / `[optional]`